Skip to Content

 Leave the car unlocked, and get hold of a small waterproof, depth-safe pod to take your keys on the dive in your BCD pocket.
 These can often be rented or purchased from dive shops on the island.

-From the salt flats you may also be lucky enough to spot the island’s resident flamingo population, however you must keep your distance from their protected habitat.
+The island is also home to stunning salt flats which form pink-tinged pyramid-like structures.
+From the salt flats you may also be lucky enough to spot the island’s resident flamingo population.
+However, make sure to keep your distance from their protected habitat.